ingrdmrtn/ingrdmrtn.github.io/README.md

 My research investigates the mechanisms underlying neural oscillations and cognitive function, particularly in psychiatric conditions.
 I use MEG, computational modeling, and AI-driven analysis to explore how brain networks support cognition and where they become disrupted in disorders.
 My work spans neuroimaging, machine learning, and computational psychiatry, with a focus on translational applications.

-I'm currently a postdoc working with [Toby Wise]([https://www.thewiselab.org/]) at Kings College London, working on [computational models of learning and thinking].
+I'm currently a postdoc working with [The Wise Lab](https://thewiselab.org/) at Kings College London, working on [computational models of learning and thinking].
 Previously, I completed my PhD at UCL, with [Neil Burgess]([https://www.thewiselab.org/]) and [Rick Adams]([https://www.thewiselab.org/]) .
 My research has involved collaborations across neuroscience, AI, and psychiatry to better understand the neural basis of cognition and mental health.

 📄 **[CV](cv.md)** / 🎓 **[Google Scholar](#)** / 📧 **ingrid.martin [at] kcl.ac.uk**